t-mullen/hyperhost/README.md

 ##Great for demos and hackathons!

 **Upcoming Features:**
-- Distributed hosting - Allow clients to opt-in to helping you host the site via a "branching-tree" mesh network.
+- Distributed hosting - Allow clients to opt-in to helping you host the site via a mesh network.
+(Still deciding on a topology)
 - Rehost option - Store processed site in localstorage for fast redeployment.
-- Features for hosts.
-See traffic statistics, change files without redeploying, notifications, themes, etc.
-- Zip uploading for cross-browser support.
-- No-WebRTC fallback for mobile and old browsers.
-- Full SQLLite server with WebSQL.
+- More supported upload formats.
+(ZIP, individual files, non-webkit folders, ...)
 - Search other websites that are hosted.
-(Also, a service to expose websites to real search engines.)
 - Full documentation and better examples.
+- More custom modules (WebSockets, MySQL, templating views)

 **Current Limitations:**
+- Any Node modules used must be Browserify-able.
 - The host must be running Chrome.
 The client can be [any browser supporting WebRTC](http://caniuse.com/#feat=rtcpeerconnection).
-- Very large pages, **more than 40MB**, can freeze up when clients attempt to load them.
+- Very large pages, can freeze up when clients attempt to load them.
 - Relative URLs pointing to hosted files inside **Javascript** files will not work.
 (JS cannot easily be refactored, an API for allowing this is forthcoming)
 - The **require** method only supports module *names* and not *paths*. `require('custom')`, not `require('./custom')`.
 (Use Browserify before uploading if you need this behaviour)